-The existing capabilities are: EPPD gang unit; FBI Safe Streets Violent Gang Task Force; DPS gang units and human trafficking unit and intelligence unit; HSI Operation Community Shield Task Force and human trafficking unit; DEA; El Paso County Sheriff's Office and other local, state, and federal law enforcement agencies, along with the 34th Judicial District Attorney's Office have individually addressed criminal gang, OMO, and TCO activity in the greater El Paso area, but not with a unified coordinated law enforcement effort, until the funding provided by the Office of the Governor for the TAG Center.
+The existing capabilities are: EPPD gang unit; Alcohol, Tobacco, Firearms, and Explosives; FBI Safe Streets Violent Gang Task Force; DPS, gang units and human trafficking unit and intelligence unit; HSI/DEA West Texas Anti-Gang Task Force; El Paso County Sheriff's Office and other local, state, and federal law enforcement agencies, along with the 34th Judicial District Attorney's and the U.S. Attorney's Office Western District of Texas have individually addressed criminal gang, OMO, and TCO activity in the greater El Paso area, but not with a unified coordinated law enforcement effort, until the funding provided by the Office of the Governor for the TAG Center.
 Grant funds will allow for the continued operation of the TAG as described in other sections of this proposal.
-According to the EPPD gang unit the most prominent and active criminal organizations and gangs active in the greater El Paso include the Gangster Disciples, Chuco Tango, Sureños, and Barrio Azteca.
+According to the EPPD gang unit the most prominent and active criminal organizations and gangs active in the greater El Paso include the Moon City Locos, Gangster Disciples, Chuco Tango, Sureños, and Barrio Azteca.
 Area law enforcement agree OMOs are also active in the area conducting various crimes.
-During 2019-2020 DEA and HSI concur TCOs operating in the El Paso region are Sinaloa Cartel, Vicente Carrillo Fuentes Cartel (La Linea), Jalisco New Generation Cartel (CJNG), La Nueva Empresa, Mexicles, and Los Zetas.
-Intelligence supports the belief that Barrio Azteca gang members operating in El Paso, TX coordinate the transportation of illegal aliens from Ciudad Juarez, MX to the United States.
-Intelligence provides that drugs are smuggled at the same time with the illegal aliens.
+During 2020-2021 DEA and HSI concur TCOs operating in the El Paso region are Sinaloa Cartel, La Linea Cartel, Jalisco New Generation Cartel (CJNG), La Nueva Empresa, Mexicles, and Los Zetas.
+Intelligence supports the belief that TCO gang members operating in El Paso, TX coordinate the transportation of undocumented immigrants from Mexico to the United States.
+Intelligence provides that drugs are smuggled at the same time with the undocumented immigrants.
 It is suspected that this tactic is used to exploit immigrants entering the US from MX.